Family Caregiving Graduate Academic Unit Certificate Program

 - Family Caregiving Graduate Academic Unit Certificate from the Betty Irene Moore School of Nursing at UC Davis

-Each interested student must complete an internal application and submit it via email to HS-SONStudentServices@ucdavis.edu.
-The application consists of a form where students indicate their interest, rationale for applying and professional goals.
-Students are encouraged to apply prior to enrolling in any of the FCG-GAUC courses but are eligible for admission to the FCG-GAUC program up to and including completion of the third course in the series.
-Applications are available year-round and accepted at any time throughout the year.
-Applications are reviewed by the FCG-GAUC program director.
-Then the Recruitment, Admissions and Fellowship Committee of the Nursing Science and Health-Care Leadership Graduate Group makes final admission decisions.
+Students in the D.N.P.-F.N.P. program are not required to complete an application.
+Instead, the student services team contacts students directly with enrollment instructions.
+All other interested students must complete an internal application and submit it via email to hs-SONStudentServices@ucdavis.edu.
+Download the application (PDF) » Students are strongly encouraged to apply prior to enrolling in any of the FCG-GAUC courses but are eligible for admission to the FCG-GAUC program up to and including completion of the second course in the series.
 All applicants are notified via email within eight weeks of applying for the certificate program.

 The series of courses for the FCG-GAUC begins each fall and total three quarters in length.
 In the event of programmatic changes, the order of courses is adjusted to align with program start dates.
 All courses are offered by the Nursing Science and Health-Care Leadership Graduate Group.
 FCG-GAUC students are able to enroll in all the necessary courses.